padovanl/progettoRuby/README.md

 presentazione e statisctiche per ogni corso presente.
 Gli studenti inoltre possono offrire delle lezioni di ripetizione agli altri studenti.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...

-* Come trattare le password nel codice

-EDITOR=vim rails credentials:edit

-Option 1: Place the config/master.key file in the server.
-You’ll normally want to symlink this file to a shared folder in the server filesystem.
-Again, do not version your config/master.key file.
-Option 2: create a RAILS_MASTER_KEY ENV variable.
-Rails will detect it and use it as your master key, e.g. in heroku: heroku config:set RAILS_MASTER_KEY=<your-master-key-here>.

 ## Getting Started